railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_partners.rst

 Partner Categories
 ------------------

 Open ERP uses hierarchical categories to organize all of its partners.
-To reach the list of available partner categories, use the menu  *Partners > Partners by Category* .
+To reach the list of available partner categories, use the menu :menuselection:`Partners --> Partners by Category`.

 .. figure::  images/crm_partner_category_big.png